Share repurchase: Open market

 The most common share repurchase method in the United States is the open-market stock repurchase, representing almost 95% of all repurchases.
 A firm will announce that it will repurchase some shares in the open market from time to time as market conditions dictate and maintains the option of deciding whether, when, and how much to repurchase.
 Open-market repurchases can span months or even years.
 There are, however, daily buyback limits which restrict the amount of stock that can be bought over a particular time interval again ranging from months to even years.
 According to SEC Rule 10b-18, the issuer cannot purchase more than 25% of the average daily volume.

-Open-market stock repurchases which greatly add to the long-term demand for shares in the market are likely to affect prices as long as the repurchase operations continue.
-For example, AstraZeneca embarked on an $11 billion share repurchase in 2011 and 2012 in a market which they estimated had an annual turnover of $30 billion, when excluding short-term share transactions.
-AstraZeneca claimed at the 2013 AGM that their open market interventions would not have temporary price effects whilst the interventions continued, but offered no evidence.

 Accelerated Share Repurchase (ASR)

 An accelerated share repurchase (ASR) is a share buyback strategy where a company repurchases a large chunk of its publicly traded equity shares.
 Companies rely on specialized investment banks to effectuate the transaction.
 In a typical ASR transaction, the company delivers the cash up front to the investment bank and enters into a forward contract to have its shares delivered at specified future date, adhering to regulations.
 Subsequently, the bank, borrows shares of the company, and delivers those shares back to the company.
 Companies often engage in accelerated share repurchase (ASR) programs, if they have certain convictions about the intrinsic valuation of the company or if they have commitments of capital return to shareholders.